Miguel-Oliveiraa/Miguel-Oliveiraa/README.md

 </summary>
 <h2>👨 About me</h2>

-<p>Hi, In my free time, I’m a Web Developer, Mobile Developer, Linux evangelist, a Software Architect and open source enthusiast who is highly passionate about creating projects, good applications and writing good code.
+<p>Hi, I’m a Java Developer, Linux evangelist, a Software Architect and open source enthusiast who is highly passionate about creating projects, good applications and writing good code.

-In my projects I use Javascript so that everything works.
-Frontend of websites is writed in React, Mobile in React Native and in backend I use Node.js.
+In my projects I use Javascript and Java so that everything works.
+Frontend of websites is writed in React, Mobile in React Native and in backend I use Java and Node.js.

 I also like competitive programming so I use cpp and python to study algorithms and make the fastest solution possible!